Choretly/Choretly/README.md

    * Allow the ability to open navigation app with the location in the map
    * Ability to zoom in/out
 * Jobs List
+   * Display a timer that shows length of job and timer for when it has been completed to record time worked.
    * Allows for the initiation of a new customer to be recorded with data.
    * Allows for the clicking on a specific jobs for more detailed information.
 * Profile